The Interest Rate for Child Support in Colorado

 When interest is compounded, this means that the interest is added to the principal balance of the debt and subsequent interest is calculated on this new, higher balance.
 This is distinguished from simple interest, which calculates interest on the principal only.
 Simple interest will continue to grow at the same rate, even if the principal balance goes unpaid for extended periods of time, but compound interest will grow faster because the principal balance on which the compound interest is calculated increases each time the interest is added to the principal balance.

 In this way, compounded interest makes the debt grow significantly higher and quicker than simple interest does.
 Just how much higher and quicker the debt can grow depends upon how often the interest is compounded and the degree to which the interest goes unpaid.
 When interest is compounded monthly, the unpaid interest incurred each month gets added to the principal debt and increases the interest grown the following month.
 Compounding interest and compounding it frequently creates a powerful incentive to pay the debt sooner, rather than later.
-Because the state considers child support a high priority debt for children, families, and even for the greater economy, the state sets the interest on unpaid child support higher than the default rate and compounds it monthly to entice payment.
+Because the state considers child support a high priority debt for children, families, and even for the greater economy, the state sets the interest on unpaid child support higher than the default rate and compounds it periodically to entice payment.

 For more information on interest rates, see our article, “What Is Interest.”